zcheatle5/web-design-challenge/README.md

 # Web-Design-Project

 ## Project Proposal
-Create a website that serves as a weather visualization dashboard using weather data/plots from a previous project.
+Create a website that serves as a weather visualization dashboard using weather data/plots from the city weather latitude project.

 ## Tools Used
   - HTML